We are taking a look at an atheist’s blog post entitled,

 [Daily Maverick by Jarred Cinman 26 February 2015]

-It is hard to know if his objections are based on reason and evidence, or are colored by an ideological bias.
+It is hard to know if his objections are based on reason and evidence, or are coloured by an ideological bias.
 So when he argues there is no evidence, what is he saying?

 - The evidence doesn’t exist

 - He is familiar with the evidence but rejects it all

 - He is certain no future supporting evidence will come to light

 Those who are seeking absolute proof in science for anything are often going to be disappointed.
 Why is this poster and many others, holding evidence for God to a higher standard then evidence for multiverses, other dimensions, dark energy, dark matter, the origin of life, or history?
 These things are all unobservable and unrepeatable under laboratory conditions.

 In a debate about the origin of the universe, a leading atheist astrophysicist named Lawrence Krauss was asked about the failure after forty years of the research group SETI [the Search for Extraterrestrial Intelligence], to find any evidence of life on other planets.
 Krauss repeated an aphorism shared by cosmologist and astrophysicist Carl Sagan [ (1997).
 The Demon-Haunted World: Science as a Candle in the Dark (1st ed.).
 New York: Ballantine. p.
 213.]

 the absence of evidence is not evidence of absence